edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 The best way is to do one or several internships.
 It will give you insights about how the industry works and create important relationships for your network.
 Try to break away from the stereotype of the crazy scientist and prepare to explain your research in super simple terms.
 You want to send the message: "Yes, I am a scientist, but I am so much more than that."

-I did not have the opportunity to do an internship during the PhD, but I did quite some before, which has been helpful.
+I did not have the opportunity to do an internship during the PhD, but I did several internships before, which has been helpful.

 **→ Is there a good time to leave Academia?
 Or, in other words: Can it ever be too late?**

-It is never too late, but earlier is easier, after the Ph.D. it gets harder and harder.
+It is never too late, but earlier is easier.
+After the Ph.D. it gets harder and harder.
 Still, there is a market for senior Professors who are brought in to lead a corporate research lab, but that is much later.
 You first need to become somewhat famous, which is not guaranteed and may not be what you want.
 I think the best time to leave Academia is right after the  Ph.D.
 The industry does not highly value postdoc experience.
 However, it is challenging because, near the end of the Ph.D., one is usually too busy to engage seriously in job hunting.

 **→ Let's be honest: what should we be aware of when it comes to leaving Academia?**